Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Trajectories in the Dog-and-Cat-and-Mouse model

 \section{Trajectories in the Dog-and-Cat-and-Mouse model}

-In this Section we look at the structural properties of the DCM MC on $\mathbb{Z}$.
-Let us describe the main idea of the analysis which may be of independent interest as, we believe, it may be applied to other multi-component MCs.
+In this Section we study structural properties of the DCM MC on $\mathbb{Z}$.
+We describe the main idea of the analysis which may be of independent interest as, we believe, it may be applied to other multi-component MCs.